Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Right nearby is Cheomseongdae, an astronomical observatory from the 7th century.
 The observatory lights up at night.
 There is no entrance fee.

 In the same area is a large flower park and the flowers you’ll see will depend on the season.
-I went in early summer and it looked like this:

 Field of red and yellow flowers and grass Cheomseongdae Observatory Flower Park in Summer in Gyeongju Korea

 The next two sites need to be seen at night.
-They’re pretty during the day but 100% better at night.
-That’s why I recommend staying at least one night.
-Visiting these were some of my favorite things to do in Gyeongju.
+They’re great during the day but 100% better at night.

 4. Donggung Palace & Wolji Pond